In April 2013 a mass brute force attack hit WordPress installations across virtually every web host in existence around the world.

-There are many ways hackers try to break into a WordPress site.
-One of these is by trying to guess the site’s administration login username and password.
-This is done using scripts and tools that can work through hundreds of possible logins in minutes.
+One of the many ways hackers use to try and break into a WordPress site is by trying to guess the site admin’s login username and password.
+This is achieved with scripts and tools that automatically tries to guess hundreds of possible login combinations in minutes.

-If you’re using obvious usernames and weak passwords that are easy to guess, your website could be an easy target for hacking attempts.
+If you’re using weak login details, your website can be an easy target for hackers.

 This is called a “brute-force” attack.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

 A “Botnet” is a network of computers that have been compromised and infected with malicious software, which can then be controlled remotely as a group, typically without the computer owners even being aware of this.

 Botnets are normally used used to blast out mass spam emails from computers of compromised user accounts.

 Below is a screenshot taken from an online security monitoring site showing the locations of the command centers of a botnet that has been actively compromising computer networks all around the globe since 2009 called “Zeus” …